 Read values from an Arduino via HTTP

-In this tutorial I want to expand the Arduino Web Server tutorial to read the values measured by a sensor, so we can just open a page on our browser and see the data.
+In this tutorial I want to expand the Arduino Web Server tutorial to do exactly that.
+We’re going to measure the temperature using a DHT11 sensor, and print it in the page.

 #include <SPI.h>